alex/what-happens-when/README.rst

 * The server will use PHP to interpret the index file, and catch the output.
 * The server will return the output, on the same request to the client.

-Behind the scenes of Browser
+Behind the scenes of the Browser
 ----------------------------------

-Once the server supplies the resources (HTML, CSS, JS, Image, etc.,) to browser it undergoes the below process
+Once the server supplies the resources (HTML, CSS, JS, Image, etc.,) to the browser it undergoes the below process:

 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →